YIIK: A Postmodern RPG: Plot

-When the group locates Essentia's van, she brings Alex into her Mind Dungeon, where she claims to be a parallel version of both Sammy and Vella.
-Sammy, who had made the decision to leave her physical body and enter the Soul Space, was taken by the two-thirds of her soul that had already made the transition.
-Prior to Sammy's disappearance, Essentia's physical body was captured and held captive by Soul Survivors, and her soul entered Alex's house when Sammy was taken.
-A tour of Essentia's parallel lives culminates in the revelation that Alex is the destroyer of other realities, and she foretells the end of his own upon the New Year.
-She suggests that Alex and his friends escape to the Soul Space to help prevent the end of other realities, but Alex insists on attempting to save his own reality despite the futility.
+Locating the van, Essentia pulls Alex into her Mind Dungeon, claiming she is a parallel Sammy and Vella.
+Sammy chose to leave her body for the Soul Space, and was taken by her transitioned soul fragments.
+Essentia's body was captured by Soul Survivors, and her soul entered Alex's house during Sammy's abduction.
+Touring parallel lives, Essentia reveals Alex as the destroyer of realities, foretelling the end of his own on New Year's.
+She urges escape to the Soul Space to save others, but Alex defies her to save his world.

-Re-emerging from Essentia's Mind Dungeon days later, Alex gathers his friends to prepare them for their reality's impending end.
-During Alex's time away, Michael had accessed the Soul Space and discovered his own parallel lives, achieving an enlightened state named Proto-Michael.
-The group decides to train themselves in their Mind Dungeons during the course of a month.
-Depending on how Alex had treated Rory throughout the game, Rory may or may not commit suicide in a fit of misanthropy during this time.
-On New Year's Eve, reality begins to collapse, and Alex finds his friends supplanted by crude replications who have no recollection of their mission.
-The group goes to Times Square to watch the ball drop.
-When a meteorite-like form of Alex, Comet Alex, approaches the Square, Proto-Michael re-emerges, jogging the group's memories.
-Although they fight valiantly against Comet Alex, they ultimately fail, and Alex's reality is destroyed.
-Alex is left alone to drift in the Soul Space until he comes across a floating rock inhabited by other versions of Alex, who had abandoned their realities instead of resisting.
-On the other side of the rock, Alex encounters versions of Proto-Alex, the pilot of Comet Alex, planning on destroying another reality.
+Emerging days later, Alex rallies his friends to prepare for their reality's impending end.
+During Alex's time away, Michael had accessed the Soul Space and achieved an enlightened state named Proto-Michael.
+They train themselves in their Mind Dungeons for a month, and during this time, Rory may survive or commit suicide in a fit of misanthropy depending on Alex's treatment of him.
+On New Year's Eve, reality begins to collapse, and Alex's friends are supplanted by crude, amnesiac replications.
+At Times Square, a meteorite variant of Alex, Comet Alex, nears.
+Proto-Michael's re-emergence restores the group's memories, but their battle against Comet Alex proves futile, and reality is destroyed.
+Adrift in the Soul Space, Alex finds a floating rock inhabited by Alex variants who have abandoned their realities.
+On the rock's opposite side, Alex encounters variants of Proto-Alex, Comet Alex's pilot, planning on destroying another reality.